-The molar concentrations of produced oxygen, nitrogen, carbon monoxide, carbon dioxide, and helium matched with the recorded temperature profiles in time are presented in Figure 3.2.
+The molar concentrations of oxygen, nitrogen, carbon monoxide, carbon dioxide and helium produced that were matched with the recorded temperature profiles in time are presented in Figure 3.2.
 An increase in the nitrogen molar fraction produced occurs after the start of exothermic reactions.
 The maximum value of the molar fraction of detected nitrogen is reached in LTR.
 In addition, Figure 3.2 shows the incomplete consumption of oxygen in LTR.
-This indicates the domination of oxygen-addition reactions in this region where the air is consumed, and the generation of carbon dioxide and other combustion gases does not compensate for this consumption.
-The displayed location of the first temperature peaks in zones 1,2, and 3 shows that the exothermic processes in the first three zones of the reactor occur in parallel.
-It could be a consequence of partial consumption of the oxygen in zone 1, which allows it to move through the core pack and simultaneously react in the first three zones of the tube.
-The intensive hydrocarbon gas generation is observed at about 370 °C due to thermal cracking, followed by bond-scission reactions in HTR, which corresponds to the region with sharp and more well-defined temperature peaks.
-The maximum value of molar fraction of produced carbon dioxide is reached about the same temperature level.
-Figure 3.2 shows the restoration of the initial molar concentration of nitrogen at about 370 °C.
+This indicates the dominance of oxygen-addition reactions in this region where the air is consumed, and the generation of carbon dioxide and other combustion gases does not compensate for this consumption.
+The displayed location of the first temperature peaks in zones 1, 2 and 3 show that the exothermic processes in the first three zones of the reactor occur in parallel.
+It could be a consequence of the partial consumption of oxygen in zone 1, which allows it to move through the core pack and simultaneously react in the first three zones of the tube.
+Intensive hydrocarbon gas generation is observed at around 370°C due to thermal cracking, followed by bond-scission reactions in HTR, which corresponds to the region with sharp and more well-defined temperature peaks.
+The maximum molar fraction value of carbon dioxide produced is reached at about the same temperature level.
+Figure 3.2 shows the restoration of the initial molar concentration of nitrogen at around the same temperature.
+All these observations indicate the start of the HTO process at around 370°C.